Adıyaman: History

 The first settlement on the site of the city was the ancient town of Perrhe, part of the kingdom of Commagene before it became part of the Roman and later Byzantine Empire.

 It was then captured by the Arabs and became known as Hisn Mansur.
 It became a contested border town between the Abbasid caliphate and the Byzantines and was therefore well protected; a wall with three gates and a ditch guarded the town while in its middle stood a fortress with double walls.

 In the early eleventh century, the town formed part of the Byzantine defences in the Euphrates region together with Edessa, Gargar, Samosata and Chasanara.
 In 1066/1067, the region around the town was ravaged by a Turkish emir called Gümüshtekīn who took booty and captives.
 By the end of the eleventh century, the Byzantines had lost control of the town and it was now in possession of the Armenian local ruler Kogh Vasil.

+Demographics

+The population of Adıyaman is predominantly Kurdish.
+Demographic studies of Turkey's Kurdish-majority provinces have identified Adıyaman as part of the broader region of southeastern Turkey with a substantial Kurdish-speaking majority.
+Sociolinguistic research has further documented high rates of Kurmanji (Northern Kurdish) language use in the province, alongside Turkish bilingualism among much of the population.